JuliaHealth/MedEye3d.jl/README.md

 right click and drag - sets remembered position - when we will change plane of crossection
      for example from tranverse to coonal this point will be also visible on new plane

-all keyboard shortcuts will be activated on RELEASE of keys or by pressing enter while still pressing
+all keyboard shortcuts will be activated on RELEASE of keys or by pressing enter while still pressing other; +,- and z keys acts also like enter

 shift + number - make mask associated with given number visible ctrl + number -  make mask associated with given number invisible